Chance HOLLAND, et

 coated on the agricultural products.
 Commercially available

-sprayers can be used for spraying the coating or precursors of the
+sprayers can be used for spraying the coating or precursors of

-coating onto the agricultural product.
-In some embodiments, the
+the coating onto the agricultural product.
+In some embodiments,

-coating on the agricultural product, such that the coating
+spray coating on the agricultural product, such that the coating

 covalently bonds to the exterior surface of the agricultural